 Like with any serious goal in your life, picking a start date is a good way to kickoff being successful.
 Pick a date that is far enough out to allow you time to prepare, but close enough that you won’t be struggling for months.

 Decide which budget style works best for you

-For some people, using a zero based budget – the type where you zero out any money left over to savings or bills – works best.
+For some people, using a zero based budget (Six Dollar Family) – the type where you zero out any money left over to savings or bills – works best.
 For others, using a cash only budget works.
 For some, an irregular budget will be the answer.
 Take some time to research different types of budget styles so you know which style will work best for you.